jholdenrti/gattacker/README.md

 node scan
 ```
 Without parameters scans for broadcasted advertisements, and records them as json files (.adv.json) in DEVICES_PATH

+### Known Bugs

+Scan may hang on first run.
+Hit CTRL+C and run again.

 #### Explore services and characteristics